-I’m a writer and psychotherapeutic counsellor.
+I’m a writer and counsellor.
 I write creative non-fiction, focussing on the experiences of connecting with self and others when living with life challenges.

 My writing is found at the intersection between systemic dynamics in relationship, social justice, marginalised identities and the creative arts.